mufana/mufana.github.io/_posts/2018-04-13-PoshSlackHook.md

 ## Read the manual

-So, we have our webhook integration.
-Now what?
+Now that we have our webhook integration, what's next?
 Well, it all comes down to reading the documentation.
-We have to figure out how this API/Webhooks actually works before we can use it.
+We have to figure out how the webhook works before we can use it.

-You will find it here: https://api.slack.com/incoming-webhooks#sending_messages
+You will find it here: (https://api.slack.com/incoming-webhooks#sending_messages)

 At first glance you might think: _these are all _curl_ examples, there's no PowerShell, I have no idea what to do, what am I getting into!
 Where's Mum?_